There and Back

 Turns out… I had been riding so far off of the beaten path that I got a tank of bad gasoline.
 The inside of the float bowl of the carburetor was laced with a thick coat of what looked like clay.
 We cleaned it out, did a quick rebuild on it and I was back on the road headed for Flagstaff by noon.

 Reaching the California coast yielded a feeling I have never felt before in my life.
 Not only did I conquer the entire American landmass by myself on an old Harley-Davidson… I did it on a machine that I built with my own two hands.
 The accomplishment and pride was overwhelming.
 In all honesty… it still is, and I’d imagine that it always will be.

-The ten days of riding with nothing but my own thoughts rumbling around inside my head was wildly therapeutic… leaving me hungry for more time at the risers like this chasing down the horizon.
+The ten days of riding with nothing but my own thoughts rumbling around inside my head was wildly therapeutic… leaving me hungry for more time chasing down the horizon like this.
 I wish I could put into words what this kind of riding does for the soul… but I simply cannot.
-If you ride… then you understand.
-If you don’t ride… well… then you should.

 I spent the next ten days with one of my favorite humans on the planet, Will Roegge.
 We rode from Lawndale to Phoenix and back for Hobo’s wedding, where I got to see some great friends whom I hadn’t seen in many years.
 Reminiscing on old times and catching up on present-day adventures with a veritable powerhouse of creatives left me feeling recharged and my soul feeling full.